I got into a car crash today.

-I don’t think falling in love is as easy as working out but for most of us, working out is hell of a trip that we procrastinate one year to another.
+I don’t think to fall in love is as easy as working out but for most of us, working out is a hell of a trip that we procrastinate one year to another.
 Yet we never procrastinate to be in love.

 Would you let go if those memories are nothing like cotton candy and rainbows to you?
 Would you let go if all that moments you shared together were so sweet and so unreal to the point that when everything falls apart, the fragments of them haunt you at night, keep you from sleeping without even think about them?